codaley/objectdet-yolov5/README.md

 ### 1. Dataset Preparation
 - **Annotations**: Images were annotated using [LabelImg](https://github.com/heartexlabs/labelImg), saved in YOLO format.
 - **Preprocessing**: Images were cropped to 1:1 squares at their original resolution.
-When calling the training script with `--img XXX`, images will be downsampled, and bounding box annotations automatically scaled to fit the chosen resolution.
+When calling the training script with `--img <size>`, images will be downsampled, and bounding box annotations automatically scaled to fit the chosen resolution.
 - **Configuration**: Edit `_configs/dataset.yaml` to match your dataset:
   - `nc`: Number of classes.
   - `names`: List of class names.